UK public sector procurement glossary

 O

-The Official Journal of the European Union.
-The former publication where UK public sector contracts above threshold values had to be advertised.
-Replaced by Find a Tender (FTS) after Brexit.
+OJEU (Official Journal of the European Union) was the former publication where UK public sector contracts above threshold values had to be advertised.
+After Brexit, it was replaced by Find a Tender Service (FTS) for UK contracts.
+OJEU notices are still relevant for contracts with cross-border EU activity.

 Open Procedure